buraltintas/baby-routine/README.md

 # baby-routine
-A simple application that you can track your babies sleep routines.
+A simple application that you can track your baby's sleep routines.

 Working on it. :)